HardlyDifficult/Tutorials/Chapter6.md

 Unity also offers the Canvas Scaler component on the Canvas GameObject which can be used to automatically update position and sizing when the resolution changes.

 <hr></details>
+<details><summary>What's C# ToString("N0") do?</summary>

+ToString is available on all types in C#.
+When using ToString to convert a number, you may optionally include format codes like this.
+"N0" is a common one.

+ - "N" states it should formatted as a number, with commas in the states and periods in Europe, etc (e.g. 12,000,000).
+ - "0" means any decimal places should not be included (e.g. 1000.234 would display as 1,000).

+There are a lot of options when it comes to generating strings.
+Read [more from Microsoft here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/formatting-types).

+<hr></details>

 ## UI for lives